Sreenivasulu-Kalluru/data-structures-and-algorithms-in-javascript/08-binary-trees-graphs/03-depth-first-traversal/readme.md

 Now we want to implement this algorithm.
 We are going to use a `stack` to implement this algorithm because we want to keep track of the nodes we have visited.
 Remember a stack is a `LIFO` data structure, which means `Last In First Out`.
 So the last node we visit will be the first node we pop off the stack.
 When a node is popped off or removed from the stack, we can say that node has been `visited`.
 When a node is popped off the stack, it will be put in a variable called `current`.
 We will then check if `current` has a right child.
 If it does, we will add it to the stack.
 If it doesn't, we will check if it has a left child.
 If it does, we will add it to the stack.
 If it doesn't, we will pop the next node off the stack and repeat the process.

 Let's implement this in JavaScript.
 We will use the same `Node` class we used in the previous lesson.
-We will first use a standard array as our stack, but then I wan to implement the `Stack` class that we created a few lessons ago.
+We will first use a standard array as our stack, but then I want to implement the `Stack` class that we created a few lessons ago.

 ```js
 class Node {